Diving in Solomons

 Passport and/or Visa Requirements

-Vaccinations are not required for entry into Solomon Islands.
-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at
+No immunizations are required for entry into the Solomon Islands.
+You should check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at

 Culture and Customs